MTH 119 : Fundamental Statistics

 - Determine and use simple probability to construct a discrete probability distribution and determine the expected value and use to solve applications.

-- Solve problems using the normal distribution and sampling distribution of the mean and proportion (with sigma known and unknown) including finding probabilities and constructing confidence intervals.
+- Solve problems using the normal distribution and sampling distribution of the mean and proportion (with sigma known and unknown) including finding probabilities

 - Set up and perform hypothesis tests.